hangnt1623/Vendor-Reliability-Assessment-for-Procurement-Optimization-using-PowerBI/README.md

 ***Oberservations***
 - Vendor Reliability Score (North Star Metric):
   + Overall strong (Score: 8.80, Trust Score: 9.09), indicating good supplier reliability. -> Adventure Works generally benefits from a trustworthy and reliable supplier base, which is foundational for stable operations.
-  + ritical Fluctuations: Significant drops in Q1 2011, Q3 2011, and Q4 2014 directly correlate with missing cost data. -> These periods represent significant operational vulnerabilities or data integrity issues.
+  + Critical Fluctuations: Significant drops in Q1 2011, Q3 2011, and Q4 2014 directly correlate with missing cost data. -> These periods represent significant operational vulnerabilities or data integrity issues.
 The simultaneous drop in reliability and missing cost data suggests severe disruptions that likely hampered both performance and financial visibility, posing a risk to procurement planning and historical analysis.

 - Key components of the Reliability Score show high performance:
   + On-time Delivery Rate is exceptionally good (99.36%) -> This high rate indicates highly effective logistics management and reliable fulfillment of delivery promises by suppliers.
 It directly supports maintaining production schedules and inventory levels, minimizing operational delays.